 - Clean energy for EU islands - Technology solutions booklet (October 2021)

-- Memorandum of Understanding on the Clean energy for EU islands initiative (June 2020)
+- Clean energy for EU islands (website)

 - Clean energy for all Europeans package